-As the famous remark by the plotter of treachery in Shakespeare’s King Henry VI shows – “The first thing we must do is kill all the lawyers,” – the surest way to chaos and tyranny even then was to remove the guardians of independent thinking.
+As the famous remark by the plotter of treachery in Shakespeare’s King Henry VI shows, getting rid of lawyers is the surest way to chaos and tyranny.
+Lawyers, particularly criminal defense lawyers, are the guardians of independent thinking and civil rights.

-The truth of the matter is that government, like it’s citizens, can be out of control.
-Prosecutors are often heard saying, “We do God’s work.”
+The truth of the matter is that the government, like it’s citizens, can be out of control.
+Prosecutors are often heard saying, “We do God’s work!”
 Police often feel that the ends justify the means.
-This means that some police officers feel that hiding a piece of evidence, creating a piece of evidence, or making up a confession may be justified if they feel that the right person is in custody.
+The mindset of “the ends justify the means” is what motivates some police officers to feel that hiding, manufacturing evidence, or making up a confession may be justified if they feel that the right person is in custody.
 It has been determined that hundreds of innocent people are wrongfully convicted in trials every year in the United States.
 Hundreds more, maybe thousands, of innocent or overcharged people plead guilty or no contest to charges in exchange for plea bargains because they are afraid or unable to face the risk of being wrongfully convicted of their original charge.

-The Criminal Defense Attorney is the last person standing between out-of-control government and rogue police officers and innocent, wrongfully accused citizens.
-Talk about a David v.
-Goliath scenario.
+The criminal defense attorney is the last person standing between out-of-control prosecutors and rogue police officers, and wrongfully accused citizens.
 A true warrior style defense attorney, who is not afraid to stand up to rogue governmental agents, is the last line of defense against governmental tyranny.